 These are the ferromagnetic materials in which the magnetic interaction between any two dipoles aligns themselves anti parallel to each other.
-All the dipoles are equal in magnitude.
-Therefore the resultant magnetization is zero.
+All the

 Properties:

 - 1. Susceptibility is small and positive for these materials. - 2.
 Spin alignment is systematic, but in anti parallel manner. - 3.
 Initially, the susceptibility increases slightly as the temperature increases, and beyond a particular temperature known as Neel temperature the susceptibility decreases with temperature. - 4.
 The temperature at which anti ferromagnetic material converts into paramagnetic material is known as Neel's temperature. - 5.
 Susceptibility is inversely proportional to the temperature.
 The variation of susceptibility with temperature is expressed as